-- The court is on a first-come, first-serve basis if it is not reserved. - All reservations are to be confirmed by both members surrendering their ID cards to the equipment room attendant prior to their playing time. - Persons who repeatedly fail to honor their reservations will lose their reservation privileges. - Protective eye gear is recommended. - No dark-soled sneakers are permitted to be worn on the court.
+- The court is on a first-come, first-serve basis if it is not reserved. - Persons who repeatedly fail to honor their reservations will lose their reservation privileges. - Protective eye gear is recommended. - No dark-soled sneakers are permitted to be worn on the court.